Henare (wrestler)

-Aaron Henry (born 5 August 1992), better known by his ring name Henare (Note: Shortened from his previous ring names Aaron Henare (アーロン・ヘナーレ, Āron Henāre) and Toa Henare (トーア・ヘナーレ, Tōa Henāre).) (stylized in all caps), is a New Zealand professional wrestler.
-He works for New Japan Pro-Wrestling (NJPW), where he is a member of United Empire.
-In NJPW, he is a one-time NEVER Openweight Champion and IWGP Heavyweight Tag Team Champion.
+Aaron Henry (born 5 August 1992), better known by his ring name Henare (Note: Shortened from his previous ring names Aaron Henare (アーロン・ヘナーレ, Āron Henāre) and Toa Henare (トーア・ヘナーレ, Tōa Henāre).) (stylised in all caps), is a New Zealand professional wrestler.
+He is signed to New Japan Pro-Wrestling (NJPW), where he is a member of United Empire and is one-third of the reigning NEVER Openweight 6-Man Tag Team Champions alongside stablemates Will Ospreay and Great-O-Khan in their first reign as a team and as individuals.
+He also makes appearances for All Elite Wrestling (AEW).
 He is the only full-time contracted professional wrestler of Māori descent in a major wrestling promotion to date.

+He began his professional career in 2008 on the New Zealand independent scene before signing with New Japan Pro-Wrestling (NJPW) in 2016 as a young lion.
+He would join the United Empire in 2021 and would become a one-time NEVER Openweight Champion, a one-time NEVER Openweight 6-Man Tag Team Champions, and a two-time IWGP Tag Team Champion.

 Early life

 Aaron Henry was born in Auckland, New Zealand.
 He is of Cook Islander Māori descent, with roots from Ngāpuhi and Ngāi Takoto Iwi.
 His uncle is former professional rugby league player Richie Barnett, who captained New Zealand at the 2000 Rugby League World Cup.

 Prior to training in professional wrestling, Henry was an accomplished amateur wrestler, winning national championships in freestyle, Greco-Roman and submission wrestling in the 96 kg weight category.
 He was offered a spot on the New Zealand Commonwealth wrestling team, but turned it down to pursue a professional wrestling career and began training under compatriot Simi Taitoko "Toks" Fale.
-He has also trained in mixed martial arts, catch wrestling and Muay Thai with other New Zealand fighters such as Shane Young, Kai Kara-France, Mark Hunt and Israel Adesanya.
+He has also trained in mixed martial arts, catch wrestling and Muay Thai with other New Zealand fighters such as Shane Young, Kai Kara-France, and Mark Hunt, as well as with the Nigerian Israel Adesanya.